luisfranc123/Applied_ML_Project_Temp/README.md

+# Global Increase in Average Temperature Due to Agro-Industrial Activities
-# Applied Machine Learning Project
+## An Applied Machine Learning Project

 This project contains the main stages of a Machine Learning applied project.
 The current study aims to implement an ML-based approach to predict global average temperature increases due to distinct agro-industrial activities.